HelpSeeker/Restricted-WebM/README.md

 - [x] Loop through bitrate settings to fit the file size into the specified limit
 - [x] Adjust bitrate if the webm over-/undershoots the specified limit
 - [x] Define how many encoding attempts are made for each bitrate mode
-- [x] Reduce frame rate if quality is still to low after downscaling
+- [x] Reduce frame rate if quality is still too low after downscaling
 - [x] HQ (high quality) mode (higher bpp threshold during downscaling)

 Audio: